 Best Patient Care Technician Schools in West Virginia

 If you want to work hands-on with patients and support nurses in daily care, becoming a Patient Care Technician (PCT) is a great choice.
-In West Virginia, you can start in this field in less than a year with the right training.
+In West Virginia, you can start in this field in about a year with the right training.

 Here’s what you need to know to choose a good school and get qualified.